m-maresch/twitter-sentiment-analysis/README.md

 # Twitter Stream Processing for Sentiment Analysis
 Analysing the sentiment of live tweet streams.

 The `application.properties` file of the API Gateway contains the property `twitter.token` which you need set to your Twitter token (a bearer token).

-These are used to access the Twitter API (receiving a tweet stream, managing the rules for filtering the stream).
+This is used to access the Twitter API (receiving a tweet stream, managing the rules for filtering the stream).

 The `Deployment/dev` folder contains a `docker-compose.yml` file for spinning up most of the necessary infrastructure for a development environment.
 Note that Spark is not part of the docker-compose setup.